-Senior Work Release
+Senior Work Study

-Any release program must have prior administrative approval.
-If it's a work release request, seniors must fill out the "Application for Senior Work Release."
-Senior work release will be granted if the student is passing all classes and online to graduate.
-Work release will be evaluated at the end of each quarter.
-If at anytime a student is no longer employed they will be required to return to school full time.
-If at any time a student is failing class, work release will be revoked.
+Any work study program must have prior administrative approval.
+If it's a work study request, seniors must fill out the "Application for Senior Work Study."
+Senior work study will be granted if the student is passing all classes and online to graduate.
+Work study will be evaluated at the end of each quarter.
+If at any time a student is no longer employed they will be required to return to school full time.
+If at any time a student is failing class, work study will be revoked.

-Commencement Policy
+Commencement